-Bermuda Triangle - Myth or Reality?
+Bermuda Triangle - Myth or

-Bermuda Triangle, region of the western Atlantic Ocean that has
+region of the western Atlantic Ocean that has

 Become associated in the popular imagination with mysterious maritime